djonsson/jenkins-atlassian-theme/README.md

 This is a limited-access demo running on heroku with a couple test jobs that can be built to show their output.
 It's pulling the latest compiled for the CDN.
 A default install can been seen at https://jenkins-demo.herokuapp.com.

-*Note:* These are running on single dynos, so the intial view could take up to a minute to load while the Dyno starts and Jenkins loads.
+*Note:* These are running on single dynos, so the initial view could take up to a minute to load while the Dyno starts and Jenkins loads.

 ## Installation